jackheimburge/jackheimburge/README.md

 ## Recent projects...

+<a target="_blank" href="[https://tide-seeker-1959079ff47b.herokuapp.com/](https://card-hub-fc0733ce387e.herokuapp.com/)">Card Hub E-commerce Marketplace</a>
+-  Built using the MERN stack
+- Created a Single Page App (SPA) with a responsive and user friendly interface.
+- Users can create, update and delete listings as well as add items to their cart and check-out.

 <a target="_blank" href="https://tide-seeker-1959079ff47b.herokuapp.com/">Tide Seeker Surf Guide</a>
 - Web application built using Node.js and Express.js
+- Implemented leaflet to render maps with the locations of added surf spots.
 - View your favorite surf spots and seemlisly track your surf sessions.